Are you confused about what to eat and what not to eat?

 Our dietitians are here to help.

-During your assessment the dietitian will give you evidence-based, up-to-date and consistent dietary advice and information.
-You will be asked questions to find out more about:
+The dietitian will give you evidence-based, up-to-date and consistent diet advice and information.
+They will ask you questions to find out more about your:

 • lifestyle